cblevins/sp22-dig-stud/in-class/wordpress-intro.md

 ## Personal Website Warm-Up

 In your group, divide up the following personal websites.
-Each person take a few minutes to go through a professional website from different people who will either be speaking to our class or who are involved with the Digital Studies Certificate:
+Each person take a few minutes to go through a professional website from different people who are somehow related to the class (author of a reading, speaking to our class, or involved with the Digital Studies Certificate):

 1. <http://bogost.com/>
 2. <http://abbymullen.org/>